SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-9back-to-the-future-phone-7.markdown

-                                                                                        &nbsp;

                                                                                         * * *

-                                                                                        &nbsp;

                                                                                         ### Gotcha!!!

-                                                                                        Now a good friend of mine sent me a little gotcha for Window Phone 7 projects, this refers to using Keyboard state.&nbsp; if you use it the performance of your game will suck big time.&nbsp; Turns out he was dead right.
+                                                                                        Now a good friend of mine sent me a little gotcha for Window Phone 7 projects, this refers to using Keyboard state.  if you use it the performance of your game will suck big time.
+Turns out he was dead right.

-                                                                                        After commenting out keyboard references, a certain amount of LAG (which I put down to the emulator on my laptop) disappeared, and the get felt a lot smoother.&nbsp;
+                                                                                        After commenting out keyboard references, a certain amount of LAG (which I put down to the emulator on my laptop) disappeared, and the get felt a lot smoother.